tamunoWoks/Statistics/Intro.md

 If you want to estimate the population in 2015, interpolation helps you make that estimate based on the known trend.

 #### Types of Interpolation:
+1. **Linear Interpolation:**
+- Assumes the change between two points is linear.
+- Simple and commonly used.